Bubble Hash at a Glance

 Commercial operations employ purpose-built extraction machines with temperature controls, automated agitation cycles, and integrated drainage systems.
 These setups include chillers to maintain optimal water temperature and spray bars for efficient rinsing during collection.

 Regardless of setup size, successful extraction requires maintaining ice water temperature below 40°F throughout the process.
 Many producers add fresh ice between agitation cycles, and some use glycol chillers for precise temperature control.
-The first time extractors often run material too hot, resulting in darker hash with reduced quality.

 How long does bubble hash last in storage?